 An SQLite Archive is transactional.
 Updates are atomic and durable, even if there are crashes or power losses in the middle of the update.
 Readers see a consistent and unchanging version of the content even is some other process is simultaneously updating the archive.

 An SQLite Archive can be updated incrementally.
 Individual files can be added or removed or replaced without having to rewrite the entire archive.

 An SQLite Archive can be queried using a high-level query language (SQL).
 Some examples:

 Applications that already use SQLite for other purposes can easily add support for SQLite Archives using a small extension (https://sqlite.org/src/file/ext/misc/sqlar.c) to handle the compression and decompression of content.
 Even this tiny extension can be omitted if the files in the archive are uncompressed.
 In contrast, supporting ZIP Archives and/or Tarballs requires either separate libraries or lots of extra custom code, or sometimes both.

 An SQLite Archive can work around firewall-imposed censorship.
-For example, certain file types that are considered "dangerous" (examples: DLLs) will be blocked by Gmail and probably many other email services and firewall, even if those files are wrapped inside a ZIP Archive or Tarball.
-But these firewall usually do not care about SQLite Archives and so content can be put inside an SQLite Archive to evade censorship.
+For example, certain file types that are considered "dangerous" (examples: DLLs) will be blocked by Gmail and probably many other email services and firewalls, even if the files are wrapped inside a ZIP Archive or Tarball.
+But these firewalls usually do not (yet) know about SQLite Archives and so content can be put inside an SQLite Archive to evade censorship.